hu8813/pipex/README.md

 It's a 42 school project

 ## What is pipe?
-Pipex is a method of inter-process communication (IPC) in the Unix operating system.
+Pipe is a method of inter-process communication (IPC) in the Unix operating system.
 It allows processes to communicate with each other by exchanging data through a "pipe" that acts as a buffer.
 This allows processes to run concurrently and asynchronously, allowing for more efficient use of system resources.

-## Some useful resources for understanding pipex:
+## Some useful resources for understanding pipe, fork etc.:

 Here are some useful resources for learning more about pipe and its use in programming: